 By David Hammond

-For many, freelance journalism (writing articles for websites, newspapers, and magazines) is an ideal encore career.
+For many, freelance journalism (writing articles for websites, newspapers, and magazines) is an ideal second career.

 However, earning more isn’t something that happens automatically with the passage of time.
 A little strategy helps.

 For that reason, I’d like to share the following tried-and-true ways to maximize your freelance article-writing income.

 1. Earn more for each word you write

 If you’re new to freelance travel journalism and your goal is to earn top dollar for your articles, a good strategy is to start small and work up.

 You might begin by submitting proposals to smaller blogs and websites, where it’s often less competitive to break in.

 Take some time to develop your writing skills, get experience working with editors, and build up some clips (samples of published articles).
 Then, incrementally work your way up to higher paying opportunities.